joeydumont/n64-hacking-notes/_drafts/uss64_progress.md

  - SM64
 ---

+### 2018-07-28

+That's because on the first frame only `gfx_start()` is called, and there is nothing in the DL.
+On the second frame we can properly dump the call to `gfx_printf`.
+However, for the time being, nothing gets printed on the screen.

+I tried changing the calls to `gDPLoadTextureTile` to use physical addresses with `MIPS_KSEG0_TO_PHYS`, and also the call to `gSPDisplayList`, to no avail.

+Robin gave me his `font{.h,.c}` package to compare.
+He uses `gSPTextureRectangle` instead of `gSPScisTextureRectangle`, but I'm not sure that makes a difference.
+The arguments they pass to the functions are different though.
+Setting `s=t=0` in `gSPScisTextureRectangle` did not help, though.

+I have posted in the Discord.
+I'll take a break from this and wait a little.
+Should try to finish the introduction of the thesis before trying to crack the case of the invisible textures.

 ### 2018-07-27

 It's been a while, and now I have no clue why I get a white screen.
 Somehow calling `gfx_printf` seems to be the issue, although I don't understand why.

+The issue was that I wasn't linking in `fipps.png.o`.
+I am a complete idiot.

+Now the issue is that the RDP seems to terminate the DL immediatley, with the included DL being simply `00410438:     B8000000 00000000`, i.e. `G_ENDDL`.

 ### 2018-05-29